prashanth-volvocars/gitlab-docs/README.md

 1. Push the changes and create an MR.
 1. Wait a few minutes and if the build finishes successfully, you'll be able to see the link to the preview docs.
+1. If new changes are pushed to the upstream docs, just retry the Review Apps pipeline for the new changes to be deployed.
+The simplest way is to go to the Review App MR, choose the **Pipelines** tab and hit the retry button.
 1. Once the docs are eventually merged upstream, don't forget to close the Review Apps MR and delete its branch.